 average number of elementary aged students enrolled in neighborhood schools each year

-(SPS enrollment numbers for Getewood, Arbor Heights, West Seattle Elem., and Roxhill)
+(SPS enrollment numbers for Gatewood, Arbor Heights, West Seattle Elem., and Roxhill)

 Seattle Parks is not a very responsive organization.
 In fairness they are understaffed and underfunded like every other part of our city.
 If you want change, you are going to have to work at it.
 Here are some things you can do to help.